galvin-SH/notify-express/README.md

 This project does not currently implement any test functionality

+## Credits

+Starter code for this student project was retrieved from [this repository](https://github.com/coding-boot-camp/miniature-eureka)

 ## Questions

 If you have any questions or concerns regarding this project my github profile can be located by using the following link